Azure-Samples/media-services-v3-dotnet-tutorials/README.md

 * Set the desired project as the **Set as Startup project**.
 * Add appropriate values to the appsettings.json configuration file.
 For more information, see [Access APIs](https://docs.microsoft.com/azure/media-services/latest/access-api-cli-how-to).

-If you get the following error message, when first attempting run a project, close VS and reopen it.
+If you get the following error message, when first attempting to run a project, close VS and reopen it.
 Then, rebuild the solution.

 ![VS 2017 error](VS2017error.png)